The latest on COVID-19 cases across Texoma

 The Knox County News is reporting the county has seen an increase in recoveries with their active case count dropping to a total of 34 after 18 patients recovered,.

-According to the state of Texas COVID-19 Tracker, Both Archer and Jack Counties have two new cases with Archer County having 17 total and Jack County having 28 total.
+According to the state of Texas COVID-19 Tracker, Archer County has a total of 17 cases while Jack County has a total of 39 cases.

 For more information on COVID-19 cases in Texoma, click here.